History of Rules in the NFL

 - Game length reduced to 70 minutes.

-- 3rd Referee a Linesman was added to the Referee and Umpire.
+- *Linesman and Field Judge were added to the Referee and Umpire.

 1897